 Where is my heart from: Akron, Ohio

 I am a graduate student at Gallaudet studying Deaf Cultural studies and will graduate in 2022.
-I am deaf, however, I attended mainstream school from kindergarten through grade 12.
+I am grateful to work at BL2 that gave me a lot of knowledge and skills!
 My first experience at a deaf school was when I attended the National Technical Institute for the Deaf (NTID).
 I also attended Rochester Institute of Technology (RIT) in Rochester, New York, and graduated with a Bachelor’s degree in Biomedical Science in 2019.
 While at RIT, I had an internship at DOW Chemical company as a summer research assistant.
 I decided to pursue Deaf Cultural studies because I want to learn more about Deaf culture and pursue my career to work with deaf/hard of hearing children or become a deaf advocate to support the deaf community.
 This leads me to explore more about research fields to work at the BL2 lab.

-Interesting fact about me: I was born and raised in Akron, Ohio, the home of famous basketball player LeBron James and I am a wanderlust because I love traveling to explore new places.
+Interesting fact about me: I was born and raised in Akron, Ohio, the home of famous basketball player LeBron James.

 Joseph Palagano, Undergraduate Research Assistant, studying Bachelor's History and minoring in Education